Ups 'n Downs

-Ups N' Downs is a 1931 Looney Tunes cartoon featuring Bosko.
-It was released in April 1931 and is directed by Hugh Harman and Rudolf Ising.
-The film score was written by Frank Marsales.
+Ups N' Downs is the eighth title in the Looney Tunes series featuring Bosko.
+It was released as early as January 31, 1931.
+It is directed by Hugh Harman and Rudolf Ising, while the film score was written by Frank Marsales.

 Plot

 Bosko is working as a hot dog salesman at a fair, and is determined to win the fair's race with his self-built mechanical horse.
 Despite fierce competition from riders and their legislate horses, along with the efforts of a cheating jockey who uses his spit and even a hand grenade to hinder Bosko, Bosko crosses the finish line using his horse's extendable neck and is crowned the winner of the race.

 Alternate version and ending

-When the cartoon was re-released by pirate distributor Astra TV in the 1950s, it was renamed Off to the Races and had a cut ending.
-The 1973 redrawn colorized version was sourced from an incomplete copy, and thus has a significantly different ending: the hand grenade destroys Bosko's mechanical horse, but also sends him flying into the cheating jockey and knocks him off his own horse, which Bosko is then able to use to win the race.
+When the cartoon was re-released by pirate distributor Astra TV in the 1950s, it was renamed Off to the Races.
+Since it was sourced from an incomplete copy, the cartoon abruptly ends with the hand grenade going off, and cutting to a "THE END" title card.
+The 1973 redrawn colorized version was also sourced from the same incomplete copy, and thus has a significantly different ending produced; the hand grenade destroys Bosko's mechanical horse, but also sends him flying into the cheating jockey and knocks him off his own horse, which Bosko is then able to use to win the race.